Last fact-checked: 5 March 2019

 The weather is warm and humid in Hanoi, especially in summer.
-Most of the rainfall is between May and September.
-In winter it tends to be overcast and foggy, but still mild.
+The city receives the most rainfall between May and September, with other months being relatively dry.
+Winter tends to be overcast and foggy, but still mild.

-Certainly the newer hotels rated 3* and above should be wheelchair friendly.
+Certainly the newer hotels rated 3-star and above should be wheelchair friendly.
 Out in the city you may find it a little more difficult getting around, although some places are easier than others.
-In the Old Quarter, particularly, the sidewalks are littered with obstacles – from parked bikes to street vendors to groups of people standing around chatting – and you will have to go round them to get past.
+In the Old Quarter, particularly, the sidewalks are littered with obstacles – from parked bikes to street vendors to groups of people standing around chatting.

 Dental Departures makes sure that all patients are able to gain access to the listed clinics on our site and enjoy affordable care around the world.
 Our Customer Care team will be able to advise you on how to get to one of our dentists – all you need to do is give us a call.

 Apart from the usual common-sense precautions you should take in any city, Hanoi is very safe.
 You should be aware of scams, especially when taking public transport .
-Make sure you agree a price, and be explicit how many passengers it is for before you embark on your journey.
+Make sure you agree a price, and be explicit as to how many passengers are going before you embark on your journey.
 Misunderstandings about fares are common.

-There are a number of UNESCO World Heritage Sites in and around Hanoi which you might like to visit.
-The Thang Long Imperial Citadel dates back to the 11th century.
-It has some remarkable buildings, lovely gardens and is free to get in.
-Across from the main building is the original main gate – the Doan Mon Relic – and also the Vietnam Military History Musem and Tower.
-Considering the complex is in the middle of some busy roads it is peaceful and tranquil and a nice respite from the city noise.
+There are a number of UNESCO World Heritage Sites in and around Hanoi that are well worth a visit.
+The Thang Long Imperial Citadel dates back to the 11th century, comprising several remarkable buildings, lovely gardens and is free to get in.
+Across from the main building is the original main gate – the Doan Mon Relic – and also the Vietnam Military History Museum and Tower.

-You may want to visit the Mausoleum of Ho Chi Minh, one of the all-time most popular tourist attractions in the capital.
+You may also want to visit the Mausoleum of Ho Chi Minh, one of the all-time most popular tourist attractions in the capital.
 Ho Chi Minh’s body has been kept in state here since his death more than four decades ago, and there are still scores of visitors who come to see it.
-This is an austere place with respect and reverence required.
+This is an austere place where respect and reverence required.

-There are several museums in Hanoi, including the Vietnam National Fine Arts Museum, the National Museum of Vietnamese History, the Vietnamese Revolution Museum and The Vietnamese Women’s Museum and, rather awkwardly located north of the city, is the Vietnam Museum of Ethnology.
+Hanoi boasts multiple museums, including the Vietnam National Fine Arts Museum, the National Museum of Vietnamese History, the Vietnamese Revolution Museum and The Vietnamese Women’s Museum and, rather awkwardly located north of the city, is the Vietnam Museum of Ethnology.
 This absorbing museum gives information covering minority groups you’re likely to see on a trek and exhibits such as shaman’s masks.
-Outside in the gardens are example of traditional houses in the minority regions as well as a replica Giarai tomb, and it is worth making a trip to discover more about the indigenous tribes in Vietnam.

-While you are out this way try to get to Cat Ba Island.
-There are 3 beaches located near the harbor town and a national park.
-Kayak through mangroves and lakes, discover the Hospital Cave, and be sure to take advantage of the seaside restaurants as the sun goes down.
+While you are out this way, try to get to Cat Ba Island.
+There are three beaches located near the harbor town and a national park.
+Kayak through mangroves and lakes, discover the Hospital Cave and be sure to take advantage of the seaside restaurants as the sun goes down.
 You can take an organized tour here for a few days for less than $100 (although more luxurious trips are available and can be booked in Hanoi).

 The international airport at Hanoi (Noi Bai) receives regular flights from around the world.

-Xe Om – Motorbike taxis are also great for getting around, and a similar price to the cyclos.
-Again, make sure you agree your fare first.
+● Xe Om – Motorbike taxis are convenient for getting around, and a similar price to the cyclos.
+Be warned, though, these are not for the faint-hearted.

-Taxi – For traveling at night taxis are the best, and safest way of crossing the city.
-More expensive than Xe Om and cyclos they’re still cheap by international standards.
+● Taxis – For traveling at night or across the city, taxis are the best (and safest) way of getting about.
+More expensive than Xe Om and cyclos, they are still cheap by international standards.

-You can find and book your dentist in Hanoi online at Dental Departures.
-If you prefer, our Customer Care team are available practically round-the-clock so call them toll-free, use the online chat or drop us an email.
+You can find and book your dentist in Hanoi directly through Dental Departures.
+Just click through to our listings and follow the booking instructions.
+If you prefer, our Customer Care team are available 24/7 to answer any questions you may have.